victorhcunha/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/company_thread_local_check.markdown

 ## CompanyThreadLocalCheck

-Do not use `CompanyThreadLocal.setCompanyId`, use `CompanyThreadLocal.lock` or `CompanyThreadLocal.setCompanyIdWithSafeCloseable` instead.
+Do not use `CompanyThreadLocal.setCompanyId`, use `CompanyThreadLocal.setCompanyIdWithSafeCloseable` instead.

 ### Examples